koustavchandra/gwforge/docs/source/noise.md

 ```bash
 FrCheck -i <frame-file>
 ```
-will list the gps start and end time of the frame file.
+Will list the gps start and end time of the frame file.

 Alternatively, you can define the configuration file as follows:
 ```ini